 On follow up forms in Foundant's grants or scholarship management solutions, we often see clients adding optional photo uploads and URL-type questions where grantees can share YouTube videos or entire files of photos from a document sharing site such as Dropbox.
-Important quantitative data is still gathered, but additional text areas are added to forms in order to collect grantee stories and lessons learned.
+Important quantitative data is still gathered, but additional text areas are added to forms to collect grantee stories and lessons learned.
 Concentrating on individual success in the context of the larger data story brings information to a level that can be genuinely felt and understood through our own lives.
 We may not have experienced homelessness, but we have all experienced uncertainty, discomfort, and fright.
-One woman’s story of a transition to security, well-being, and confidence is within the realm of our imagination and can better communicate the importance of a program that moves people into permanent housing than the numbers can, as impressive as they may be.
+One woman’s story of a transition to security, well-being, and confidence is within the realm of our imagination.
+This real-world story can communicate the importance of a program that moves people into permanent housing more effectively than numbers, as impressive as they may be.

-Data can also be displayed through purely visual illustration, another method of story-telling.
-Mona Chalabi - a journalist and artist who produces work for media outlets such as The Guardian, the BBC, and National Public Radio - creates colorful hand-drawn graphs, animated videos, and creative illustrations that represent real data.
-In addition to bar graphs and pie charts, she may include a hand-drawn portrait of 5 children rather than the number 5 standing in for those same children.
+Data can also be displayed through purely visual illustration, another method of storytelling.
+Mona Chalabi, a journalist and artist who produces work for media outlets such as The Guardian, the BBC, and National Public Radio, creates colorful hand-drawn graphs, animated videos, and creative illustrations representing real data.
+In addition to bar graphs and pie charts, she may include a hand-drawn portrait of five children rather than the number 5 standing in for those same children.

 To learn about the grants you’ve made, ask for and listen to your grantees’ stories.

 - Request stories in bite-size anecdotes that can be easily shared with little editing.

 - Ask for photos or, when appropriate, go to grantee locations to take your own.

 - Host speed-dating or Pecha-Kucha-style events where nonprofits can address multiple donors in interactive settings.